Ibini Ukpabi: The Arochukwu Long Juju

 Wrestling at Elele described by P. A. Talbot as wrestling to make the yams grow.
 Chief Eleche's place, Elele in Some Nigerian Fertility Cults, 1927

-Mgba, Igbo traditional wrestling has been an exceedingly popular sport amongst the Igbo people.
-Young, physically fit Igbo men engage in this practice, which acknowledges strength and…
+The Igbo Wrestling Sport Mgba, Igbo traditional wrestling has been an exceedingly popular sport amongst the Igbo people.
+Young, physically fit Igbo men engage in this practice, which acknowledges strength and talent and promotes the indigenous language, culture, norms, values, and customs.
+The competitors usually demonstrate their physical prowess by defeating their opponent in Mgba … Read more

-Igbo Men with Mgburuichi from Nri.
+Igbo Men Mgburuichi from Nri.
 Photographed by Northcote Thomas, c.
 1910-1911.
 Museum of Archaeology and Anthropology, Cambridge

 Usòrò: Urata-Igbo Mbari house dedicated to Amadioha, photographed by William Fagg, near Owerri